CodeTanzania/emis/CONTRIBUTING.md

 EMIS follows [semantic versioning](http://semver.org/).
 We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.

+## Style Guide

+Look at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you in the right direction.

 ## License

 By contributing to EMIS, you agree that your contributions will be licensed under its MIT license.